isle-project/isle-editor/docs/components/multi-cards.md

 # MultiCard

-An ISLE component that allows you to create and control multiple flippable cards (comparable to a Memory game).
+An ISLE component that allows you to create and control multiple flippable cards (e.g. in a game of Memory).

 #### Example: